aws/aws-panorama-cli/README.md

 Next step would be to edit all the package.json's and define interfaces for all the packages.
 After that, you can edit the graph.json under `graphs` directory to define nodes from the above defined interfaces and add edges between them.
+Refer to the example_app provided in this repository to better understand the changes that are needed.

 When the applicaiton is ready, use the following command to upload all the packages to the cloud